Page Updated on February 14, 2023

 Paying attention to how you decide to present yourself in terms of your external appearances usually provides a good window into your inner feelings.

 12. Spot Your Emotions in the Arts

 Artists are good at portraying emotions and/or eliciting emotions in us.

-Whether you are watching a dance performance, a movie, a theatre play, or looking at a painting or listening to music, pay attention to the emotions either being represented or that the work of art makes you feel.
+Whether you are watching a dance performance, a movie, a theatre play, looking at a painting, or listening to music, pay attention to the emotions either being represented or that the work of art makes you feel.

 This is a fun way to familiarize yourself with your emotions.

 Looking at yourself is important but it has limitations, as you look at yourself through your own lens, which may be distorted.

 Asking for feedback from people you trust, in terms of how you react to situations, can help you get a more varied perspective.